 - Caps are not easy to shred with a fork.
 We recommend cutting them as thin as you can with a knife.

 Once you are ready with the preparations, you can choose different methods for cooking oyster mushrooms.
-For this recipe, we roast them in the oven seasoned with a homemade spice mix just like in our vegan gyros recipe.
+We roasted the pulled mushrooms in the oven and seasoned them with a homemade spice mix for this recipe.

 - Add seasoning and a bit of oil.
 Mix until they are well-coated.

 - Roast them for 20-25 minutes.
-Depending on the size of your strips, you may need short or longer baking time.
-We recommend checking it halfway and also flipping and stirring them to make sure all edges will be crispy at the end.
-(See before and after texture on the below photos.)
+Depending on the size of your strips, you may need short, or longer baking time.
+We recommend checking it halfway and also flipping and stirring them to make sure all edges will be crispy at the end like on the below photo.

 The best part of the whole recipe is building your yummy burger.
 You can absolutely add other ingredients, but we recommend trying this combination.
 They are absolutely amazing and delicious together!